-- (1) To the extent possible provide a lavatory only for collecting urine specimens that is not used by staff or others not providing urine specimens. - (2) If the lavatory is used by others not providing a urine specimen the vendor shall: - (a) Limit the possibility of any interference with the collection process or adulteration of the specimen; and - (b) Limit access during the collection process to only those involved c.
+- (1) To the extent possible provide a lavatory only for collecting urine specimens that is not used by staff or others not providing urine specimens. - (2) If the lavatory is used by others not providing a urine specimen the vendor shall: - (a) Limit the possibility of any interference with the collection process or adulteration of the specimen; and - (b) Limit access during the collection process to only those involved in the collection of urine specimens.

+c.
 Safety Precautions and Collector Training.